 I can see an influx of popularity in the less-popular destinations, and when visiting here, I definitely understand why!

 If you have a bucket list, I urge you to add Kazakhstan to it as soon as possible.
 The country was high on my list for a while, and getting here as a guest of the Nursultan Foundation was a special moment.

 You can read more about the Foundation and the reasons behind the trip in my previous article.
-For now, I want to focus on the reasons you should visit Kazakhstan.
-I have listed 10, it could easily be 100.
+But in this guide, I want to focus on the reasons you should visit Kazakhstan.

 It is often said it’s the people that make a destination.
 I mean I say it every time I draft an article on Intrepid Escape!
 That’s because it’s true.

 I’ve met a few people from Kazakhstan on my travels, I’ve always connected with them and found them very easy going and friendly.
 They are unassuming, and usually enormously proud of where they are from.

 From the moment we landed in Turkestan, we felt the same.
 We were always greeted with a friendly smile by locals and guides.
 And even better, it wasn’t a big deal.
 No one was particularly bothered to see a group of tourists, we were very much left to it.
 That was nice.

 Kazakhstan is so multicultural and inclusive.
 I’ll touch on religion more in a point later.
 But Russian and Kazakh people live together in harmony despite their past.
 And this culture is very much felt by visitors, and I loved it.

 #2 Reason to Travel to Kazakhstan: It’s Undiscovered